Tuesday, 30 July 2019

 In a similar way, the Transfiguration is a moment that brings the experience of the past and the promise of the future together in the moment of the present.

-I saw this last summer in two icons of the Transfiguration in two different places.
+I saw this recently in two icons of the Transfiguration in two different places.

-A few weeks earlier, I was invited to open the summer exhibition in Christ Church Cathedral, Dublin, of icons by Adrienne Lord.
-The poster for this exhibition, and one of the principal exhibits, is an icon of the Transfiguration.
+A few weeks earlier, I was invited to open a summer exhibition in Christ Church Cathedral, Dublin, of icons by Adrienne Lord.
+The poster for this exhibition, and one of the principal exhibits, was an icon of the Transfiguration.

 In both icons, we see on the left, Christ leading the three disciples, Peter, James and John, up the mountain; in the centre, we see these three disciples stumbling and falling as they witness and experience the Transfiguration; and then, to the right, Christ is depicted leading these three back down the side of the mountain.